davidrm4/URV-FP2/README.md

 # URV-FP2
 Universitat Rovira i Virgili --- Fundamentals of Computer Programming II

-All ZIP files are password-protected.
+All ZIP files are password-protected, as announced in class.

 RECOMMENDED BIBLIOGRAPHY